VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 * Git - https://git-scm.com

 1. Install and download the required programs.
-3. Open cmd/powershell by holding shift while right clicking inside the VT-RP directory.
+3. Open cmd/powershell by holding shift while right clicking inside the VT-RPC directory.
 4. Install the required node modules by typing "npm i" in PS/CMD.
 5. Start the rich presence by typing "node index.js".
 6. Start ETS2.
-7. Now make sure to select the correct "game" in Discords Game Settings.
-In this case you should try to find the "game" called "node".
-8. Select that and start playing!
+7. Select that and start playing!

 ## Prepare for distribution